 The final indicator of true ceremonial matcha is the price.
 Most ceremonial matcha teas are priced from $25 to $30 for 30 grams of matcha.
 Any cheaper and it is probably a lower grade of matcha with a more bitter taste.
 On our site, our tins come in 1.5 ounces which is approximately 40 grams of matcha.

 6. How do you make matcha?

 There are so many ways to make matcha!
 The traditional method involves using a bamboo whisk.
-Simply add 1/2 tsp of matcha to a bowl, add 4 ounces of short of boiling temperature filtered water, and whisk back and forth in a zig zag motion until a froth forms on the surface of the matcha.
+Simply add 1/2 tsp of matcha to a bowl, add 4 ounces of nearly boiling filtered water, and whisk back and forth in a zig zag motion until a froth forms on the surface of the matcha.
 The result is a creamy, broth-like cup of green tea.

 Another easy way to make matcha is by shaking it up with water in a bottle.
 You can make hot matcha this way, or you can make iced matcha!
 For iced matcha, add 1/2 tsp of matcha, 4 ounces of cold water, and some ice to the bottle.
 Close the lid and shake the bottle vigorously for about 30 seconds.
 Enjoy!